orenbenkiki/loggy/README.md

 An opinionated library for developing and testing rust applications that use logging.

 This was initially inspired by [simple-logging](https://github.com/Ereski/simple-logging) implementation, with additional features focusing on development of applications (as opposed to libraries).
+Structured messages were influenced by [slog](https://github.com/slog-rs/slog), but allow for nested structures and provide only a single format targeting human readability.

 ## Building and Testing